Brampton Neck Injury Lawyer

 Though neck injuries are relatively common in Canada, their consequences can be severe.
 The Canadian Society of Head and Neck Surgery reports that when a penetrating or blunt trauma occurs, the major structures of the neck can become easily damaged.
 The voice box and windpipe are both located in the structure of the neck.
 Any crushing injury that compromises the trachea can compromise the ability to breathe.
 Additionally, the major carotid artery and jugular veins run through the neck.
 If these arteries start bleeding, a person can easily bleed out without intervention.
 Finally, the neck also holds the vertebral spine.
 If this part of the spine suffers damage, a person can become paralyzed.

-The Brampton, Ontario Neck Injury Lawyers at Preszler Law Firm Can Help
+The Brampton, Ontario Neck Injury Lawyers at Preszler Injury Lawyers Can Help

 We understand the stress that suffering from a painful neck injury can cause.
 If someone else’s negligent actions or inaction caused your neck injury, you might have a viable claim for compensation.
-For over 60 years, the lawyers of Preszler Law Firm have competently represented Canadians.
+For over 60 years, the lawyers of Preszler Injury Lawyers have competently represented Canadians.

 Our lawyers appreciate the toll suffering an injury takes on our clients and their families.
 To see if you have a viable neck injury claim, please call us toll-free at 1-800-JUSTICE® or fill out our case evaluation form.